ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 : Length of the IP Prefix requested, in bits.
 MUST be lesser or equal to the length of the IP Address field, in bits.
 {: spacing="compact"}

+If the IP Address is all-zero (0.0.0.0 or ::), this indicates that the sender is requesting an address of that address family but does not have a preference for a specific address.
+In that scenario, the prefix length still indicates the sender's preference for the prefix length it is requesting.

 Upon receiving the ADDRESS_REQUEST capsule, an endpoint SHOULD assign an IP address to its peer, and then respond with an ADDRESS_ASSIGN capsule to inform